-Montana Bible College offers a Bachelor of Arts in Biblical Studies with one of six concentration options: Pastoral Studies, General Ministry, Christian Ethics and Culture, Missions, Biblical Counseling, or Outdoor Discipleship.
-Regardless of the concentration pursued, the first year of any program is identical to give students a solid biblical foundation and allow them the opportunity to become familiar with each program prior to choosing one course of study.
-All degree concentrations provide a wealth of ministry-related instruction.
+Montana Bible College offers a Bachelor of Arts in Biblical Studies with one of five emphasis options: Pastoral Studies, General Ministry, Missions, Biblical Counseling, or Outdoor Discipleship.
+Regardless of the emphasis pursued, the first year of any program is identical to give students a solid biblical foundation and allow them the opportunity to become familiar with each program prior to choosing one course of study.
+All degree emphases provide a wealth of ministry-related instruction.

 Each degree program includes core courses (see the MBC Catalog) designed to help students grow in their understanding of Scripture and their commitment to our Lord Jesus Christ.
 Students will be engaged in ministry training in the classroom and through experience in local churches.
 Courses specifically designed for discipleship guide students in ministry training and experience.
 Bible exposition courses are offered in a systematic rotation to give students a breadth of study in various authors and literary styles.

 Each degree program also includes general education courses.
 MBC has selected courses in each general education discipline to prepare the student specifically for ministry.
 For example, our History of Western Civilization course teaches students to make the connection between the history they are learning and the Bible’s historical background.

 Students who complete the Bachelor of Arts degree will be able to:

 - Understand and explain biblical content and themes.
 All students of Scripture must be able to understand accurately the purpose of the biblical author in any book of the Bible.
 Students will also be able to articulate in oral and written form general themes common throughout Scripture.